At MobileAction, we understand that localization is crucial for apps to succeed in global markets.

 1. Localization

 Localization by MobileAction provides an overview of which ASO elements of an app (such as title, subtitle, and description) have been localized.
-It offers insights into how well the app performs in each country in which it’s active.
-Localizing your app can directly influence user reviews, and this feature provides great insights into effective strategies to do so.

-2. Keyword Suggestion
+2. Keyword suggestion

 Our Keyword Suggestion feature lets you see what’s working for your competitors and potentially “borrow” some of their traffic.
-Take a close look at their top-performing keywords—the ones driving them the most search volume.
-You can uncover which keywords you should target for your listings using the Keyword Intelligence tool.

 Taking full advantage of the localized keyword pools available in the MobileAction dashboard for each country market is also important.
 These keyword sets reflect what real users in those regions are searching for.
-Experiment with keywords from the pool to find new opportunities beyond your starting keywords.
-You never know which localized terms might catch on until you try testing them.
-This localized approach can uncover surprises that help lift your app even higher for each territory.

-3. Keyword Gap
+3. Keyword gap

 The Keyword Gap feature within ASO Intelligence by MobileAction provides several key benefits for localization efforts: